CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Grant.Transfer.LicenseFollowsNFT.sec=The licenses granted in these {_Terms} are non-transferrable, except that if you lawfully transfer ownership of your {_Project_NFT}, the license to the {_NFT_Media} in Section {Grant.License.Xnum} to you shall terminate upon the effective date of such transfer, and such licenses will be assigned to the new owner of the {_Project_NFT} associated with such {_NFT_Media}.
 As a condition to sales, transfers or similar transactions of the {_Project_NFT}s, the transferee agrees upon the acquisition of the {_Project_NFT} that (a) the transferee is not a {_Restricted_Party} and (b) the transferee accepts these {_Terms}.

-Grant.Transfer.SublicenseeQualification.sec=Further, if you choose to sublicense any of your licensed rights set forth in Section {Grant.License.Xnum} above, you are only permitted to do so if any such sublicensees agree (i) that they are not {_Restricted_Parties}, (ii) to the same covenant not to assert as set forth in the second to last sentence of Section {Grant.Derivative.Xnum}, and (iii) that if your licensed rights in Section {Grant.License.Xnum} are transferred (such as because you sell your {_Project_NFT}), then any such sublicenses you have granted in such licensed rights will automatically terminate.
+Grant.Transfer.SublicenseeQualification.0.sec=Further, if you choose to sublicense any of your licensed rights set forth in Section {Grant.License.Xnum} above, you are only permitted to do so if any such sublicensees agree

+Grant.Transfer.SublicenseeQualification.1.sec=that they are not {_Restricted_Parties},

+Grant.Transfer.SublicenseeQualification.2.sec=to the same covenant not to assert as set forth in the second to last sentence of Section {Grant.Derivative.Xnum}, and

+Grant.Transfer.SublicenseeQualification.3.sec=that if your licensed rights in Section {Grant.License.Xnum} are transferred (such as because you sell your {_Project_NFT}), then any such sublicenses you have granted in such licensed rights will automatically terminate.

+Grant.Transfer.SublicenseeQualification.=[G/Z/ol-i/s3]

 Grant.Transfer.BlockchainFork.sec=Because virtually all public blockchains are licensed under open source licenses, it is possible that the blockchain may fork, merge, or duplicate the original blockchain that initially recorded ownership of your {_Project_NFT}.